 A temporary FileArtifact can be constructed using the constructor without arguments.
 A string (containing a path) as well as a Path can be converted automatically into a FileArtifact.

-A FileArtifact is created as the default fallback, i.e., if no more specific artefact matches the underlying real artefact.
-The artefact creation mechanism may be configured using an external Java properties file, which relates artefact names to file path patterns (overwriting or extending the built-in rules).
+A FileArtifact is created as the default fallback, i.e., if no more specific artifact matches the underlying real artifact.
+The artifact creation mechanism may be configured using an external Java properties file, which relates artifact names to file path patterns (overwriting or extending the built-in rules).

 VtlFileArtifact

 The VtlFileArtifact type is a subtype of FileArtifact.
-In particular, it helps the VTL template instantiator in dynamic dispatch between other types of file artefacts and actual VTL templates.
+In particular, it helps the VTL template instantiator in dynamic dispatch between other types of file artifacts and actual VTL templates.
 It does not provide additional operations or conversions over the FileArtifact.